lianruizuo/haca3/README.md

     ```bash
     pip install .
     ```
 Package requirements are automatically handled.
-To see a list of requirements, see `setup.py` L50-58.
+To see a list of requirements, see `setup.py` L50-59.
 This installs the `haca3` package and creates two CLI aliases `haca3-train` and `haca3-test`.

 ### Option 2: Run HACA3 through Singularity image (recommended)
-1. Download Singularity image from [GoogleDrive].
+1. Download Singularity image of HACA3 from [GoogleDrive].
-TODO: singularity command will be changed in later versions.
-Specifying source contrast names will be no longer needed.

----
+2. We have pre-trained weights for HACA3 available from [GoogleDrive].
+You can download these network model weights and directly run HACA3 without a retraining.

 ## Usage
 If you use our software, please cite